 For Female Betta Fish

 - Tetras: Tetra fish are a great species of beginner pets due to their hardy nature and the fact that their natural environment features frequent temperature and water quality changes.
 Many people have great success housing Red Eye Tetras, Blue Tetras, Golden Tetras, Penguin Tetras, and Lemon Tetras with Bettas, along with many other varieties.
-Keep in mind, though, larger species of Tetras like the Red Eyes will need larger tanks, especially if you plan on shoaling them together.
+Keep in mind, though, that larger species of Tetras like the Red Eyes will need larger tanks, especially if you plan on shoaling them together.

 - Rasboras: Sometimes regarded as the “perfect” tank mate for Bettas, Rasboras are great fish that stay on the smaller side and are fairly easy to care for.
 Popular types like the Harlequin Rasboras and Mosquito Rasboras make for good tank mates since Bettas generally do not attack them and if they are targeted they can get away quickly since they are much faster swimmers than Bettas.
-Again, larger species may need larger tanks since they do better being shoaled together but smaller varieties can thrive in a ten gallon enclosure.
+Again, larger species may need larger tanks since they do better being shoaled together but smaller varieties can thrive in a ten-gallon enclosure.

 - Loaches: These bottom dwellers are a great choice for Betta mates, as they tend to stay out of the Betta’s way and generally thrive in similar conditions.
-Many varieties of Loaches, like the Dojo, Khuli, and Horseface specieses, tend to be rather shy and will avoid the Bettas from a confrontational standpoint but some of the more aggressive varieties like the Zebra, Yoyo, and Skunk Loaches may be a bit too temperamental to be kept with Bettas.
+Many varieties of Loaches, like the Dojo, Khuli, and Horseface species, tend to be rather shy and will avoid the Bettas from a confrontational standpoint but some of the more aggressive varieties like the Zebra, Yoyo, and Skunk Loaches may be a bit too temperamental to be kept with Bettas.

-- Plecostomus: Sometimes referred to as the vacuum cleaners of the aquarium keeping world, Plecostomus, also known as Plecos, are one of the most widely purchased fish in the world.
-Their cute faces and lazy activity levels make them an adorable, low maintenance tank addition and Bettas generally leave them be since they do not pose much of a threat from a territorial standpoint.
+- Plecostomus: Sometimes referred to as the vacuum cleaners of the aquarium keeping world, Plecostomus, also known as Plecos, is one of the most widely purchased fish in the world.
+Their cute faces and lazy activity levels make them an adorable, low-maintenance tank addition and Bettas generally leave them be since they do not pose much of a threat from a territorial standpoint.
 Smaller Plecos can fit well in a ten gallon with your Betta but since they can get rather large, you may need to plan to size up in the future to accommodate your fish as it ages.

 For Male Betta Fish

-- Feeder Guppies: Unlike the fancy, long tailed Guppies you may buy as a pet, Feeder Guppies are short, docile animals that are usually bred to feed other animals like turtles and other fish.
+- Feeder Guppies: Unlike the fancy, long-tailed Guppies you may buy as a pet, Feeder Guppies are short, docile animals that are usually bred to feed other animals like turtles and other fish.
 Still, these Guppies are highly underrated as pets, especially since they are great in schools or content alone and can live at the same pH and temperature as Bettas.
 If you want something simple and cute, these little guys are a great choice.

 - Corydoras: A popular freshwater fish, the Corydora is a cute little cousin to the catfish that do well in tanks and are rather hardy.
 They thrive in temperatures and conditions similar to that of the Betta and are great due to their relatively non-combatant nature.
 If you are going with a tank of ten gallons, it is a good idea to go with the pygmy varieties since they are smaller and can do well while shoaled (it is recommended Corydoras be kept in schools of six or more).